 - Britican Experience: Grenada To Antigua

 Our trip from Montserrat to Antigua was bumpy but at least we’d finally be all the way to the eastern part of the Caribbean.
 From the Bahamas until Antigua we had to motor a great deal of the time into wind and waves.
 Antigua marks a turning point where we can finally head south and enjoy getting those white flapping things called sails out.

 Having been to Antigua already this year, our main reason for going was to show our friends on Rondo the island as it would be their first visit.

 As we were sailing along a flock of pelicans joined us for a while.
-Interestly there are 8 different species of pelicans and they can be found on all continents.
+Interestingly there are 8 different species of pelicans and they can be found on all continents.
 The pelican family is at least 30 million years old.
 Pelicans don’t just eat fish, they’ll eat turtles and other birds too.
 On occasion pelicans will come together and hunt in groups so this might be what they’re doing now.

 It would also be our crew member, Dowe’s first visit too.
-Here simon is explaining the passage.
+Here Simon is explaining the passage.

 Our friends on Rondo arrived before us so they called to tell us where a mooring ball was.
 Once moored up we headed into town to have a meal and our favorite restaurant called Trappas.

 The next day Simon went into town and radioed us that we were booked in.
 One of Sienna’s jobs is to manage our flags.
 She pulled down the yellow Q flag and put up the Antigua flag.